NMRPy/nmrpy/specifications/nmrpy.md

 Container for relevant NMR parameters.
 While not exhaustive, these parameters are commonly relevant for (pre-)processing and analysis of NMR data.

-- acquisition_time
+- acquisition_time_period
   - Type: float
   - Description: Duration of the FID signal acquisition period after the excitation pulse.
-Abrreviated as `at`.
+Abbreviated as `at`.
 - relaxation_time
   - Type: float
   - Description: Inter-scan delay allowing spins to relax back toward equilibrium before the next pulse.
 Abbreviated as `d1`.